paramiko/paramiko/sites/www/installing.rst

-Users desiring stability may wish to pin themselves to a specific release line once they first start using Paramiko; to assist in this, we guarantee bugfixes for at least the last 2-3 releases including the latest stable one.
+Users desiring stability may wish to pin themselves to a specific release line once they first start using Paramiko; to assist in this, we guarantee bugfixes for the last 2-3 releases including the latest stable one.

 If you're unsure which version to install, we have suggestions: